Moon Worship and Galatians 4:10-11

 The Death Penalty

-There is one thing that is apparent when one reads the Old and New Testaments; God prohibited the worship of anyone or anything other than himself.
+There is one thing that is apparent when one reads the biblical record; God prohibited the worship of anyone or anything other than himself.
 Moreover, to worship anything other than God is idolatry, which is punishable by death:

 The New Moon and Pagan Worship